 Usually, the instruction processor is available to issue the succeeding instruction after it has issued the last required operation to the fixed-point area.
-If the next instruction is in the SI format, it is not issued until the variable-field-length execution for the multiple-operation instruction is complete.
-If the multiple-operation instruction is a 'translate and test' (TRT) or an 'edit and mark' (EDMK) instruction, the instruction processor will be available to issue subsequent instructions only after the entire TRT or EDMK instruction has been executed.
+If the next instruction is in the SI format, it is not issued until the variable-field-length execution for the multiple-operation instruction is a 'translate and test' (TRT) or an 'edit and mark' (EDMK) instruction, the instruction processor will be available to issue subsequent instructions only after the entire TRT or EDMK instruction has been executed.